 The BSR program is a systematic social skills program that begins with assessment, and ends with assessment.
 The program allows parents and practitioners to stop "chasing" problem behaviors, and instead address the underlying causes of problem behaviors and social interaction difficulties.
 The BSR program does this by addressing both social cognitive processing and social skill performance.
 The BSR program highlights the roles of social problem solving, observational learning, and attention in addition to the roles of knowledge, perspective taking, and self-awareness.
 To reflect this in practice, the BSR program provides strategies to teach social skills and strategies to teach and activate social-cognitive processing in both children and adolescents.

-Dr. Bellini's has provided training in over 35 states on the topic of social skills programming for youth on the autism spectrum.
+To date Dr. Bellini has provided professional development training to educators, therapists, and parents in over 40 states on the topic of social skills programming for youth on the autism spectrum.
 His workshops are designed to both increase knowledge and improve practice.
 The training is based on empirical data and a solid conceptual framework, but the workshops are also designed to improve the way participants teach social skills.
 Dr. Bellini's workshops are designed to be fun and engaging.
 Laughing and learning are not mutually exclusive concepts!
 The workshops are appropriate for parents, teachers, administrators, counselors, psychologists, behavior analysts, social workers, speech and language pathologists, physicians, occupational and recreational therapists, and just about any else who is interested in learning about social skills programming.